betamore/fewd/syllabus.md

   * Command line basics.

 ## Unit 3: Version Control with Git
-  * Intro to version control.
+  * Intro to version control
-  * Getting started with Git and GitHub.
+  * Getting started with Git and GitHub
-  * Working with Git branches.
+  * Working with Git branches
-  * The pull request workflow.
+  * The pull request workflow

 ## Unit 4: Basic HTML
   * What is a markup language?